Tårnborg: Dyrehovedgaard, 16711841

-Hans Jørgensen served as mayor of Korsør and was the wealthiest man in the town at the time of his death in 1684.
-Dyrehovedgård changed hands several times over the next decades.
-In 1709, it was acquired by Ulrich Mogensen.
-He had previously leased Brahetrolleborg.
-The land was supposed to be returned to the Crown in 1719 for inclusion in Antvorskov Cavalry District, but after a personal meeting with Frederick IV, Ulrich Mogensen was allowed to keep the estate.
+Hans Jørgensen served as mayor of Korsør until his death in 1684.
+The next owners of Dyrehovedgaard were Jokum Brorsen (pastor of Randlev Parish), Eiler Jacobsen (assessor in konsistorialkollegiet), Christian Schnitler (merchant from Copenhagen) and Anders Trolle (owner of Hellestrup).

+In 1709, Dyrehovedgaard was acquired by Ulrich Mogensen.
+He had previously leased Brahetrolleborg on Funen.
+The land was supposed to be returned to the Crown in 1719 for inclusion in Antvorskov Cavalry District, but after a personal meeting with Frederick IV, Mogensen was allowed to keep the estate.
 At the time of his death, its size had grown to 204 tønder hartkorn.

 In 1741, Mogensen's widow sold Dyrehovedgård to Poul Hein.
 He continued the work with expanding the estate through the acquisition of more land.
 In 1749, it had finally reached the size of a "complete manor", or seat (sædegård), meaning that it comprised copyholds with a total area of more than 200 tønder hartkorn, a status that was rewarded with tax exemptions and other privileges.